Teiyem/hover-iot-win/README.md

 ## Installation
 * Clone or download the Hover Windows repository to your local machine.
-* Open the solution file HoverWindows.sln in Visual Studio.
+* Open the solution file Hover.sln in Visual Studio.
 * Build the solution.
 * Run the application.